FIFA 20 Career Mode: Best Young Centre Backs (CBs) to sign – Gomez, De Ligt & more

 You may have to wait a season to sign Hernandez, having just made a move to a new club.
 However, his stats suggest he is worth the wait.
 With 83 defending and 81 pace, Hernandez would be extremely useful in combating any speedy attackers; not to mention he has a potential rating of 89.

 Club: AC Milan

-Alessio Romagnoli has been at AC Milan since 2015, after the Italian club paid Roma a massive £22.5 million fee for the centre back, who was just 20 years old at the time.
-Since then, Romagnoli has already made a staggering 155 appearances for AC Milan and has earned himself 10 international caps.
+Alessio Romagnoli has been at AC Milan since 2015, after the Italian club paid Roma a massive £22.5 million fee for the centre back, who was just 20 at the time.

 Romagnoli has a strong defending stat of 85 and an impressive potential of 89.
-The Italian is valued at nearly £30 million, which seems a reasonable price for a young defender with substantial first team experience.
+The Italian is valued at nearly £30 million, with a bid of under £50 million set to land the Milan skipper.

 Value: £22 million (Release Clause: £42.4 million)